rod182211/MachineRosterV2/README.md

 Currently the print function from Calendar view is not completed.
 There is also some tidy up work required although all it functioning.
 A MySqlFile is provide for ease of loading the database before opening the application.

 Disclaimer being you use this application at your own risk.
+This version is focused on allocated staff to machines and shifts based on skills